-Wood is a natural, live, constantly changing material, which reacts to the environment in which it is kept.
+Wood is a natural, living, constantly changing material, which reacts to the environment in which it is kept.
 Since the piano is mostly made of wood, it is preferable to place it in rooms where temperature and humidity do not fluctuate too drastically.

-If room humidity is higher than suggested levels (humid regions and during intermediate seasons), we recommend you use a common dehumidifiers which is easily available.
+If room humidity is higher than suggested levels (humid regions and during intermediate seasons), we recommend you use a common dehumidifier which is easily available.
 The humidity level should never be lower than 30% or higher than 70%.

 If room humidity is too low (heated rooms during winter seasons), we recommend you use a common humidifier again easily available.
 The piano should never be left in a dry room.

 We suggest you position your piano far from windows and external walls.
 In order to avoid case damage we suggest you do not place the piano in direct sunlight.
 We advise you never to place piano in a room with an underfloor heating system.

 We also suggest that you do not place any objects on the piano as this may cause vibrations.
 Please note that should any liquid fall on the piano you will be risking serious damage.